HantosNorbert/Raymarching-in-Jack/README.md

 **Step 1**: the color intensity of a pixel.
 1. Calculate the normalized pixel coordinates: $x$ axis goes from $-1.0$ to $1.0$, $y$ axis goes from $-0.5$ to $0.5$.
-2. The ray direction $R_d$ goes from the camera center point towards the normalized pixel position; $R_d$ is then adjusted by the camera matrix.
+2. The ray direction $R_d$ goes from the camera center point towards the normalized pixel position; $R_d$ is then adjusted by the view matrix.
 3. The ray origin $R_o$ is the camera position.
 4. Use the raymarching algorithm to cast a ray from $R_o$ with the direction $R_d$: this uses our $\text{SDF}$ function to search for a surface point $P$.
 5. If we didn't hit anything, the initial pixel value $v$ is a background color, and we are done here.
 Goto **Step 2**.